 What should someone know about working with you?

 I believe that therapy is a collaboration and my role is as a guide to help you find clarity and heal.
 Although I take a holistic approach to therapy that includes the whole being (mind, body, and spirit) as well as one that is rooted through a yogic lens, this is completely non-dogmatic.
 For some clients, this means we spend most of our sessions talking with a focus on insight, mindfulness tools, or self-compassion.
 For others, we spend most of our sessions working with body awareness and therapeutic movements.
 For most clients, we move back and forth between these tools from session to session based on your needs and desires and my clinical recommendations.
-I love working with clients who are high-achieving/high anxiety (“perfectionists” or “A-type”) who have hit a wall (professionally or personally) and find the need to slow down, change patterns that are no longer serving them, and transform their lives.
-I also work extensively with clients who are adult survivors of childhood trauma.
+I love working with clients who have hit a wall (professionally or personally) and find the need to slow down, change patterns that are no longer serving them, and transform their lives.

 What do you do to continue learning and building competencies as a provider?